Mousali/3G3MX2-V1/README.md

 | ❌ Requires deep expertise | ✅ Accessible to all engineers |
 | ❌ Difficult to verify | ✅ Transparent calculations |

+## Minimum System Requirements:
+Docker is a requirement.
+Docker will download SWI prolog image and execute the script inside a container.

 ## Usage

 ### Basic Command